tobiasgf/provenancing/README.md

  * blastn v2.4.0+ (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
  * sickle v.1.33 (https://github.com/najoshi/sickle)

-Various R-packages were used for this study (see in the relevant markdown files).
+Various R-packages were used for this study (see in the relevant R files).
 Variuous custom bash scripts used, are available in the seq_processing sub directory, and R-function available in the sub directory "R"

 ## Description of the sub directories